-Chapter 17 (Operators of a Private E-currency Business) sets out the conduct of business requirements that apply to Operators of a Private E-currency Business.
+Chapter 17 (Operators of a Digital Asset Business) sets out the conduct of business requirements that apply to Operators of a Digital Asset Business.

 Chapter 18 (Banks) sets out the conduct of business requirements that apply to Banks.

 Chapter 19 (Insurance Business) sets out the conduct of business requirements that apply to Insurers.
 These requirements relate to the cancellation of Contracts of Insurance and the handling of claims under Contracts of Insurance.